Adenosine deaminase deficiency

 ADA deficiency can present in infancy, childhood, adolescence, or adulthood.
 Age of onset and severity is related to some 29 known genotypes associated with the disorder.
 It occurs in fewer than one in 100,000 live births worldwide.

 Signs and symptoms

-The main symptoms of ADA deficiency are pneumonia, chronic diarrhea, and widespread skin rashes.
-Affected children also grow much more slowly than healthy children and some have developmental delay.
+The main symptoms of ADA deficiency include pneumonia, chronic diarrhea, widespread skin rashes, jaundice (from hepatic infections), and candidiasis of the mouth and esophagus.
+Affected children also grow much more slowly than healthy children, commonly referred to as "failure to thrive," which may lead to other developmental delays.

+These symptoms are not due to the enzyme deficiency itself, but rather to the effects of frequent severe infections from viruses, bacteria, and certain fungi.
+Children are particularly vulnerable to repeated infections from the same organisms, as their lack of B-cells means they cannot produce IgG antibodies in significant amounts, which protect most people from pathogens that have infected them before.
 Most individuals with ADA deficiency are diagnosed with SCID in the first 6 months of life.

+The large majority of cases of ADA deficiency are identified and diagnosed in children.
+However, a small minority have a less-severe form of the disease and remain undiagnosed until childhood, adolescence, or adulthood.

 An association with polyarteritis nodosa has been reported.

 Genetics

 The enzyme adenosine deaminase is encoded by the ADA gene on chromosome 20.
 ADA deficiency is inherited in an autosomal recessive manner.
 This means the defective gene responsible for the disorder is located on an autosome (chromosome 20 is an autosome), and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
 The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 Age of onset and severity is related to some 29 known genotypes associated with the disorder.